personalcomputer/makehelp/README.md

-# makehelp
+# makehlp (make help)

-Always-avaiable script to analyze any unknown makefile and print out an inferred usage/help message explaining the available targets.
+Always-available script to analyze any unknown makefile and print out an inferred usage/help message explaining the available targets.

-Many versions of this concept exist.. but this is mine.
+Many versions of this concept exist.. but this one is mine.

 ## Usage

 ```
-usage: makehelp [-h] [--file MAKEFILE] [--inject] [target]
+usage: makehlp [-h] [--file MAKEFILE] [--inject] [target]

 Process a Makefile and display help information